-One of the other major benefits for creditors when it comes to interlocking IVAs is the ability to apportion household expenses based on income.
-So for example, if one partner earns twice as much as the other then they would be expected to pay two thirds of household bills.
-This ensures that parties to individual IVAs are not able to artificially increase their theoretical contribution to household bills to the detriment of creditors.
+One of the other major benefits for creditors when it comes to interlocking arrangements is the ability to apportion household expenses based on income.
+So for example, if one partner earns twice as much as the other then they would be expected to pay two-thirds of household bills.
+This ensures that parties to individual arrangements are not able to artificially increase their theoretical contribution to household bills to the detriment of creditors.

 Creditors often prefer joint debts to be covered by interlocking IVAs as this simplifies the administration, repayment as well as the liquidation of joint assets if needed.
-For example, if two parties held an asset jointly and one of the parties entered into an IVA then their share of that asset will be part of their IVA.
+For example, if two parties held an asset jointly and one of the parties entered into an individual voluntary arrangement then their share of that asset will be part of their arrangement.
 However, unless able to obtain a court order it is not easy to force the second party to consent to the sale of the asset.

 In some circumstances this could lead to bankruptcy proceedings unless some other form of formal debt repayment plan could be arranged.